theboomman/Youtube-Analysis/README.md

 # Youtube-Analysis
 System Setup Steps
 ![Diagram](https://github.com/user-attachments/assets/d696a805-edb0-4356-8bd3-a77aa62660b6)
-Fig. 3 List of JSON files of 10 countries

 The horizontal data pipeline diagram visually represents the end-to-end workflow of this YouTube trending video analysis project using AWS and Snowflake.
 Each component in the pipeline plays a specific role in processing, transforming, and analyzing the data: